Unit 2 Ferry Wharf

 Portslade, East Sussex

 Leadership is the action of leading a group of people or an organisation, or the ability to do this.
-Leadership is exceptionally important for a business to run smoothly and to guide employees and the organisation in the face of challenges.
+Leadership is exceptionally important for a business to run smoothly.
+Effective leadership guides employees and the organisation in the face of challenges.

-- Having flexibility in your approach; Make sure you flex your style and approach to future demands and personalise your approach to the individual needs of your team.
+Be flexible with your style/approach to future demands and personalise your approach to the individual needs of your team.

 As the Chinese philosopher, Lao Tse said